 For controlling the ants in your garden, you can make a garlic brew and pour it into the soil or around the ant hills.
 Method to make the brew is very simple.
 Add half a cup of crushed and peeled cloves of garlic into 3-4 liters of water, and leave overnight.
 The next day you can use it on your garden area to get rid of ants (28).

 10. Peppermint Oil

 Aspartame is a neurotoxin and a widely used artificial sweetener which helps in malfunctioning all the senses of ants that are used for locating food and identifying other mates of the colony.
 The ants who consume aspartame starve to death.
 You can sprinkle one packet consisting of aspartame at the entrance of the ant mound.
 The ants will think of it as sugar cubes and will take aspartame into their mound.
 They will soon disappear within two days.
-This ant remedy works best on fire ants (30).
+This home remedy works best on killing fire ants (30).